Aggie Bonfire leadership

-The Aggie Bonfire leadership is composed of Texas A&M University students who are in charge of the construction of Aggie Bonfire, known as Bonfire.
+The Aggie Bonfire leadership was composed of Texas A&M University students who were in charge of the construction of Aggie Bonfire, also known as Bonfire.
 This large bonfire burned on the Texas A&M University campus annually from 1909 until 1999.
-Since 2003 the Bonfire has been burned unofficially off campus, and is known as Student Bonfire.
-The Aggie Bonfire leadership is responsible for safely managing the large number of student participants.
+Since 2003 a bonfire has been burned unofficially off campus, and is known as Student Bonfire.
+The Student Bonfire leadership is responsible for safely managing the large number of student participants.
 Leaders are generally identified by the color of their "pots" (combat helmets).

 History

 Since 1909, students at Texas A&M University had built an annual bonfire on campus.
 Freshmen were expected to build the early Bonfires to help prove their worth.
 For almost two decades, the students constructed Bonfire from debris and wood acquired through various, sometimes illicit, means, including appropriating lumber intended for a dormitory in 1912.
 In 1935, a farmer reported that students carried off his entire barn as fuel for Bonfire.
 To prevent future incidents, the university made Aggie Bonfire a school-sanctioned event.
 The following year, for the first time, the school provided axes, saws, and trucks for the students and pointed them toward a grove of dead trees on the edge of town.

 The early Bonfires were constructed under the leadership of the Corps of Cadets.
 All students were members of the Corps, which had its own leadership structure.
 When membership in the Corps became voluntary in 1965, this leadership structure was no longer viable; Corps leaders had no authority over the civilian students.
 A separate Bonfire leadership structure was instituted.
 The new leaders were designated with colored Vietnam-era combat helmets, or pots, with the overall leaders known as Redpots.

 Leaders were chosen by their predecessors.
 Initiation rites for the upper echelon of leaders were often brutal, at times including beatings with ax handles or bar fights.
 Sportswriter Scott Eden commented that "these tests of toughness were meant to steel new Redpots for the job ahead."
 Knowledge was passed down from one leader to another verbally, with little to no official written documentation.